 In general:

-- A DTI below 36% is considered good and indicates you have a manageable level of debt.
+- A DTI below 36% is good and indicates you have a manageable level of debt.

 - A DTI between 36-49% is acceptable but may make it harder to qualify for some loans or the best interest rates.